Summary

 Federal law protects consumers against unauthorized use

-Jamie, the Fair Credit Billing Act protects your parents against unauthorized use of their card.
-Since it appears your brother rang up those charges without your parents’ knowledge, they are not liable for them under the FCBA and can dispute them.
-The law limits your parents’ liability for unauthorized charges to $50.
+The Fair Credit Billing Act protects consumers against unauthorized use of their credit card.
+You are not liable for unauthorized charges under the FCBA and can dispute them.
+The law limits consumers’ liability for unauthorized charges to $50.

 In addition to the FCBA protections, Visa, Mastercard and many credit card issuers offer zero liability policies for fraud, which means that those reporting fraud may not be responsible even for the $50 liability the FCBA sets up.